gradle/gradle-native/docs/README.md

 - Supported platforms and tool chains, install instructions
 - Define a library
 - Define an application
-- Define dependency on a libraries
+- Define dependency on a library
 - Prebuilt binaries
+- Binary dependencies and publishing
+- Source dependencies
 - Building and installation
 - Configuring source and header locations and source files
 - Configuring library and application name and module